ReproNim/module-reproducible-basics/index.md

 layout: lesson
 ---

-*Reproducibility* could not only be enforced via dedicated systems facilitating automated and reproducible computation, but also could taken as a principle to adhere to while performing any day-to-day research activities.
+*Reproducibility* could not only be enforced via dedicated systems facilitating automated and reproducible computation, but also could be taken as a principle to adhere to while performing any day-to-day research activities.
 Neuroimaging is heavily data and software driven field of science, and as a result reproducibility in day to day activities could be significantly improved by learning more about the